t-lanigan/CarND-Behavioral-Cloning/README.md

 ## Approach

 The car simulation is designed to take in a video from a left, front and center camera in conjunction with a measured steering angle of the car.
 The videos are split into still frames, and used to train a regression model with the target value being the steering angle.
-As Convolutional Neural Networks do very well in image classification, they are used in this problem.
+As Convolution Neural Networks do very well in image classification, they are used in this problem.

 In order to design the network, I first did research on what was previously done.
 The solution documented in the [NVIDIA Paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), in which raw pixels are mapped steering commands, is very similar to our problem.
 The Nvidia architecture is relatively small with only 9 layers, meaning that design iteration can take place quickly.